 Diversity and inclusion

-At ING, we promote diversity not just because it is the right thing to do but because we can’t deliver on our strategy without it.
+We promote diversity at ING not just because it is the right thing to do.
+We promote diversity because it’s essential for delivering on our strategy.

 What matters here

 We expect our leaders to:

 - Speak confidently about ING’s D&I approach and ambition for change.

 - Think about meetings and interactions with colleagues – who is being heard, listened to and who is not.
 Take steps to include all voices.

 - Be conscious of the decisions they make about people – are they objective or subjective?

 - Actively look for opportunities to introduce different perspectives into their teams, whether through external hires or short-term internal assignments.